infibrocco/infibrocco/README.md

 I yearn for a programming job

-- ⚡ Fun fact: ~~I sneeze a lot, but you didn't have to know that~~ Yay!
-My sinusitis seems to have died down, now I don't sneeze that much.
+- ⚡ Fun fact: ~~I sneeze a lot, but you didn't have to know that~~ I only occasionally sneeze all day now.
+- 💚 I love green stuff.
+And broccoli 🥦
 - I'm an introverted and lonely kid who doesn't have many friends.
 I also haven't played any sports even as a small kid because running in fields triggered my sinusitis and made me sneeze all day.
 - 👓 I've been wearing glasses since kindergarten.
 My first pair of glasses were Harry Potter styler ones but now i wear square frames.